 These eggs would be a great addition to any spring or summer event…or to your refrigerator for a perfect afternoon snack!

 We recommend using eggs from happy chickens whenever possible!
 If you buy fresh eggs, you may want to plan to purchase them several days before boiling them, since older eggs are easier to peel.
 Check out your local farmer’s market for eggs (in Indy, check out the IWFM or Locally Grown Gardens).

-2 While the eggs are cooking, prepare the garnish: thinly slice the shallots.
-In a small pan, heat 1/4 cup vegetable oil.
-Test the heat of the oil with a shallot slice – when it sizzles, add the rest of the shallots.
+- While the eggs are cooking, thinly slice 1 shallot into small rings.
+In a small pan, heat ¼ cup vegetable oil.
+Test the heat of the oil with a shallot slice; when it sizzles, add the rest of the shallots.
 Cook until the shallots are golden brown, about 4 minutes.
-Remove from the pan with a slotted spoon, and place on a paper towel to cool.
-Sprinkle with a bit of salt and reserve until ready to serve.
+Remove from the pan with a slotted spoon and place on a paper towel to cool.
+Sprinkle with a bit of kosher salt and reserve in until ready to serve.

-3 When the eggs are ready, slice them in half and scoop the yolks into a bowl.
+- When the eggs are cooked, cooled, and peeled, slice them in half and scoop the yolks into a bowl.
 Smash the yolks with a fork.

-5 Spoon the mixture into the egg white halves.
+- Spoon the mixture into the egg white halves.
 Refrigerate until ready to serve.
-Before serving, top each egg with a crispy shallot to garnish.
+Directly before serving, top each egg with a crispy shallot to garnish.